ducttrn/Comment-Sentiment-Detector/README.md

 $ python run.py
 ```
 The web application can be found at http://localhost:5000/
-- APIs: send a `POST` request to `/sentiments/predict` to evaluate sentiment of a text, example request body:
+- APIs: APIs for backend usage can be found [here](main/controllers/api).For example, send a `POST` request to `/api/v1/sentiments/predict` to evaluate sentiment of a text, example request body:
 ```json
 {
   "text": "example"